aryan6845/Casio-India-E2E-testing/README.md

-# Casio India E2E Testing tera ghata
+# Casio India E2E Testing

 Welcome to the **Casio India E2E Testing** repository!
 This project is designed for end-to-end testing of the Casio India website, ensuring that all user flows work seamlessly.